wmm27/idpr/README.md

 BiocManager::install("idpr")
 ```

-You can install the development version from
+Additionally, you can install the development version from
 [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/idpr.html)
 with: